Reconstructing the system coefficients for coupled harmonic oscillators: Parameter identification problem

 Furthermore, we need to scale the simulation in order to be able to compare the amplitudes of the simulations with the ones of the laboratory experiments; see \cref{sec:FRF_calibration} above.
 The procedure to get the scaling factor $\chi_{\bp}$ is described in \cref{algo:FRF_Calibration}.
 Notice that $\chi_\bp$ depends on $\bp$.
 Therefore, we need to execute \cref{algo:FRF_Calibration} each time the coefficient vector $\bp$ is changed.

 We consider the following definition of the deviation between simulation and experiment.

-\begin{definition} Let $z_\bp^{u}$ be the amplitude in the Fourier transform of the simulations using the parameter vector $\bp$ and the driving frequency $u>0$.
+\begin{definition} Let $z_\bp^{u}$ \revisionComment{$\in \mathbb{R}^+$} be the amplitude \revisionComment{of the absolute value of the} Fourier transform of the simulations using the parameter vector $\bp$ and the driving frequency $u>0$.
 Furthermore, let $z_\star^u$ be the corresponding amplitude in the experiments.
 Then, we define the \emph{relative deviation} as

 where $|\cdot|$ denotes the absolute value.
 Furthermore, we define the vector containing all relative deviations

 \end{definition}